downIoads/cpp_username_miner/README.md

 ## Features

 The only feature I cared about was multithreading, so the program checks how many threads your CPU supports and then evenly splits the input space among those threads.
+They don't call me MultithreadMaestro for nothing!